alanmackenzie/guide-to-enterprise-drupal/README.md

 Patterns and Anti-Patterns for Enterprise Drupal Development.

-Contribution welcome and encouraged, please create pull requests.
+External contribution is welcome and encouraged.

 # Project Patterns